onflow/fcl-js/packages/fcl/README.md

 ## Run a Cadence Script

-Cadence scripts allow you to run computations on Flow.
+Cadence scripts allow you to run computations on Flow that are not recorded on the blockchain.
 You'll mainly use scripts as a way of querying Flow for information about accounts and their **[resources](notion://www.notion.so/dapperlabs/resources).** A script is not signed by any account and cannot modify an account's state.

 ### Simple Script